h0uz3/CongressChecklist/README.md

 - credit card
 - coins (€uros, for automated vending machines, like public transport tickets)
 - Bitcoin wallet (the encrypted fashion with a good passphrase)
-- emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
+- emergency numbers for your bank: 116 116x

 ### Emergency information
 In case of an accident or other emergency condition carry a piece of information whom to contact or any special medical information that might be viable to your survival/first aid/medical staff.
+- I am a loner but have no known allergies.
+Yay!

 #### Emergency Information for 31C3:
 If you're in an emergency shout HELP!